 Example Approaches

-• Update HR vision and values as appropriate
+• Update HR vision and values to explicitly include fairness, ethics, and explainability alongside agility.

-• Create a Kanban board to track HR work
+• Create a Kanban board to track HR/AI experiments transparently.

 Further Resources: